tropicoo/yt-dlp-bot/README.md

 ## 😂 Features
 * Download videos from any [yt-dlp](https://github.com/yt-dlp/yt-dlp) supported website
-* Trigger video download by sending link to the Telegram bot or by API call
+* Upload downloaded videos to the Telegram chat
-* Upload downloaded videos to Telegram
+* Additionally, trigger video download by sending link to API call
 * Track download tasks in the database or API

 ## ⚙ Quick Setup